Maximal Closed Set and Half-Space Separations in Finite Closure Systems

-Utilizing the results of other research fields~\cite{Chepoi1994,ellis1952,Kubis2002,vandeVel1984}, in this work we study the {\em algorithmic} aspects of half-space separation in finite closure systems and discuss some potential AI \textit{applications} of this problem.
-We assume that the closure systems are given implicitly via a {\em closure operator}.
-This assumption is justified by the fact that their cardinality can be exponential in that of the domain.
-We regard the closure operator as an {\em oracle} (or black box) which returns the closure for any subset of the domain in {\em unit time}.
-We show that under these assumptions, it is NP-complete to decide whether two subsets of the ground set are half-space separable in the underlying abstract closure system.
-We therefore relax the problem to {\em maximal} closed set\footnote{Throughout this work we consistently use the nomenclature ``closed sets'' by noting that ``convex'' and ``closed'' are synonyms by the standard terminology of this field.} separation.
-That is, we are interested in finding two closed sets that are disjoint, contain the two input sets, and have no supersets in the closure system w.r.t. these properties.
+Utilizing the results of other research fields~\cite{Chepoi1994,ellis1952,Kubis2002,vandeVel1984}, in this work we first study the {\em algorithmic} aspects of half-space separation in finite closure systems.
+In the problem setting we assume that the closure systems are given \textit{implicitly} by a {\em closure operator}.
+This assumption is justified by the fact that their cardinality can be exponential in that of the underlying ground set.
+In addition, we assume that no additional domain specific information is available for the algorithm.
+We show that half-space separability in this generic problem setting is \NP-hard.
+We note that this negative result is independent of the time complexity of the closure operator, i.e., it holds also for the case that the closure of a set can be calculated in unit time.
+If the closure operator can be computed in time polynomial in the size of the input set, the underlying half-space separation problem lies in {\NP} (i.e., half-space separation is \NP-complete).

+To overcome this negative complexity result, we first relax the problem to {\em maximal} closed set\footnote{Throughout this work we consistently use the nomenclature ``closed sets'' by noting that ``convex'' and ``closed'' are synonyms by the standard terminology of this field.} separation.
+That is, we are interested in finding two closed sets that are disjoint, contain the two input sets, and none of them has a proper superset in the closure system possessing these properties.